 The purpose of this project was to assess the indoor and outdoor bioaerosol- and black carbon-related contaminant levels during and after the COVID-19 related shutdown in Cincinnati, Ohio.
-The team conducted continuous bioaerosol measurements utilizing the WIBS-5/NEO (Wideband Integrated Bioaerosol Sensor – version 5 / New Electronics Option) and black carbon measurements utilizing a PAX (Photoacoustic Extinctiometer) from a residential apartment in Cincinnati, Ohio, during the months of July to September 2020.
+The team conducted continuous bioaerosol measurements utilizing the WIBS-5 (Wideband Integrated Bioaerosol Sensor – version 5) and black carbon measurements utilizing a PAX (Photoacoustic Extinctiometer) from a residential apartment in Cincinnati, Ohio, during the months of July to September 2020.

 Droplet Science Scope: